Skip to content

 Enable policy creation by toggling the switch.
 This turns the policy on for the specific dataset.

-The default rule sets the baseline for all users who have the relevant permissions for this entity type.
-You can override this baseline later for specific groups using exception rules.
+The default rule sets the baseline for all users who have the relevant permissions for this resource type.
+You can override this baseline later for specific target groups using exception rules.

 Allowed actions